Marmak95/Python_Website/README.md

 # Python website
-The website is built using the framework called [Flask](https://flask.palletsprojects.com/en/3.0.x/).
+The website is built using the back-end framework called [Flask](https://flask.palletsprojects.com/en/3.0.x/) and the front-end framework [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/).

 ## How to use
-1. Install the modules.
+1. Install the modules
 2. Run main.py
 3. Visit: http://127.0.0.1:5000